Super Mario World: Gameplay

 Super Mario World is a 2D side-scrolling platform game in which the player controls Mario or Luigi, the protagonists of the game.
 The game has similar gameplay to earlier games in the Super Mario series – Super Mario Bros., Super Mario Bros.
 2, and Super Mario Bros.
 3 – but introduces new elements.
-As well as dashing and jumping, the player can also fly or float with the aid of the Cape Feather and P-Balloon and can execute the new Spin Jump move.
+As well as dashing and jumping, the player can also fly or float with the aid of the Cape Feather and P-Balloon and can execute the new Spin Jump move, which allows the player to crush enemies, bounce off normally-invulnerable ones safely or break certain blocks, with the latter only being possible if the player has a power-up active.
 The game has 96 level exits in total.

-The player navigates through the game via two game screens: an overworld map and a side-scrolling course.
+The player navigates through the game via two game screens: an overworld map and a side-scrolling course (some of which scroll automatically).
 The overworld map displays an overhead representation of the current world and has several paths leading from the world's entrance to a castle.
-Paths connect to action panels, fortresses, ghost houses, castles, and other map icons, and allow players to take different routes to reach the world's goal.
-Moving the on-screen character to an action panel or castle allows access to that course.
-The majority of the game takes place in these linear levels, populated with obstacles and enemies, which involves the player traversing the stage by dashing, jumping, and dodging or defeating enemies.
-The player is given a number of lives, which are lost if Mario comes into contact with an enemy while Small Mario, falls into a bottomless pit, gets crushed, touches lava, or runs out of time.
+Paths connect to action panels, fortresses, ghost houses, castles, and other map icons, allowing players to take different routes to reach the world's goal.
+Moving the on-screen character to an action panel or castle grants access to that course.
+The majority of the game takes place in 2D linear levels, populated with obstacles and enemies, which involves the player traversing the stage by dashing, jumping, and dodging or defeating enemies.
+The player is given a number of lives, which are lost if Mario comes into contact with an enemy while Small Mario, falls off the screen, gets crushed, touches lava, or runs out of time.
 The game ends when the player runs out of lives, although the player can continue from the most recent save point (a successfully completed castle, fortress or haunted house) by selecting "Continue".
 Each world features a final stage with a boss to defeat; each of the seven worlds features fortresses controlled by one of the Koopalings, and the player also battles Bowser in his castle in the seventh and final world.
 Super Mario World includes a multiplayer option which allows two players to play the game by alternating turns at navigating the overworld map and accessing stage levels; the first player controls Mario, while the second player controls his brother, Luigi.